Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On February 7, 2025, I participated in the Career Development module as part of the PRP372S course.
+On 14 March 2025, I completed the *Interview Skills* training module. , I participated in the Career Development module as part of the PRP372S course.

 **Task:**
 I was required to explore career opportunities in the ICT field and identify my personal career goals.